mp3monster/Fluentbit-additional-demos/flb-slack/docs/readme.md

 *Note text in italics in the following documentation represents functionality not yet implemented.*

-### PreRequisities
+## Pre-requisites

 To build and run the following demo, you'll need:

 - Slack with admin privileges to:
   - create and configure an API token
   - Create a channel to communicate with Fluent Bit with
 - Compute platform to run:
   - the Java/GraalVM application
   - one or more compute nodes to run Fluent Bit on (can be containers)
   - Log simulator/event generation capability
   - CURL for testing